Polo Shirt Buyers Guide

 resistance to stains, and their durability.

-Like performance polo shirts they embroider logos well but are typically not suitable for
+Like many performance polo shirts they embroider logos well but are typically not suitable for

-its reasonably priced, looks great, and is stain resistant starting at around $12!
+its reasonably priced, looks great, and starts at around 12 bucks for a dozen!

 100% Cotton Polo Shirts

-Cotton polo shirts look great and provide the most comfort of all your options.
+Cotton polo shirts look great and provide excellent comfort.
 Cotton polo's do have some disadvantages

 over blended and performance polo's.
 Any shirt that is 100% cotton can and will shrink.
 Manufacturers will ship them

-both preshrunk and a bit oversized to accommodate any additional shrinkage, however the shrinkage may not always be
+both preshrunk and a bit oversized to accommodate shrinkage, however the shrinkage may not always be

 predictable.
-A customer that washes in hot water and/or dries in high heat will likely shrink almost any 100%
+A customer that washes in hot water and/or dries in high heat will likely shrink quite a bit.

 There are several different types of cotton and a few different fabric styles.
 Interlock cotton shirts have a